 - Copper improves the aroma of the final product.

 - Copper is a great conductor of heat.
 This allows for good natural reflux production in a still column as well as very efficient condensers.

-Ideally then it would seem that copper would be the ideal material for the entire still and that may be true if economics were not a concern.
-The problem with copper is that it must be used in greater thickness to be strong enough and therefore costs are driven up beyond the budgets of most hobby distillers.
-We would not use a copper dome less than 16 ga or a copper pot less than 12 ga on distillers up to 15 gallon (60 quarts) useable capacity.
-Larger stills would require even thicker.
+It would seem that copper would be the ideal material for the entire still and that may be true if economics were not a concern.
+The problem with copper is that it must be used in greater thickness to be strong enough, which drives costs beyond the budgets of most hobby distillers.

-We therefore have combined the use of the two materials to produce stills that are the best combination of functionality, durability and cost.
+, we have combined the use of the two materials to produce stills that are the best combination of functionality, durability and cost.
 Our stainless pots are durable, easy to clean and economical.
-Our designs use all copper domes and columns to maximise the contact with the steam vapors to achieve the full chemical reaction that copper offers.
+Our designs use all copper domes and columns to maximize the contact with the steam vapors to achieve the full chemical reaction that copper offers.
 We think you will agree that our stills are the best available for the hobby distiller.